warbe-maker/VBA-Component-Management/README.md

 ## Configuration
 When the [CompMan.xlsb][1] Workbook is opened for the first time, i. e.  when the configuration is incomplete or incorrect, a configuration dialog opens for the following items to be configured or corrected:

-#### Serviced _Development and Test Folder_
+#### _Serviced Development and Test Folder_
-Folder dedicated for the development and maintenance of Workbooks (VB-Projects respectively).
-The folder in which a Workbook (the dedicated Workbook-Folder respectively) must be located for the CompMan services _Export Changed Components_ and or _Update Outdated Components_.
+CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service is only provided for Workbooks opened from within this folder,  dedicated for the development and maintenance of Workbooks (VB-Projects respectively).

 #### _Addin Folder_
 Obligatory only when CompMan's Addin-Instance is Setup/Renewed.
 This folder defaults to the _Application.AltStartupPath_ when one is already specified or in use respectively.
 The specified or confirmed folder is (or becomes) the _Application.AltStartupPath_.